 The Children’s Discovery Museum of San Jose has a dozen fun and engaging exhibits for children.
-Exhibits include an art gallery, art loft, Bill’s Backyard, bubbles, Mammoth Discovery, Rainbow Market, theatre, Waterways and more.
-This museum begins participating on October 10, 2017.
+Some of my favorite exhibits, in particular, include an art loft, Mammoth Discovery zone, Rainbow Market, theatre, and waterway.

 San Jose Museum of Art – FREE

-Four people can explore the visiting exhibits and the extensive permanent collection of 2,500 pieces for free!
-You can browse the collection on their website.
+So long as someone in the group has an EBT card, up to four people can explore the visiting exhibits and the extensive permanent collection of 2,500 pieces for free!
+What’s more, you can browse the collection on their website!

 If you are a low income senior in Santa Cruz County, then you may be eligible for a subsidized membership to Village Santa Cruz!
 Since this is a neighborhood organization for seniors throughout Santa Cruz County, the program connects people and helps them develop relationships through social activities.
 Thus, a membership includes social activities, free or reduced access to presentations, an online bulletin board and more.

 Imagine That! – $3 per person

 Imagine That museum encourages children of all ages to develop their creativity through both science and art programs.